 Shipping pets to Kenya

-Kenya does not quarantine dogs and cats moving with their owners, provided that all stipulated conditions are met with regards to required documentation, vaccination and microchipping.
-Pets must also have the relevant pet passport and be accompanied by a health certificate from an authorised vet.
+Kenya does not quarantine dogs and cats moving with their owners, provided that all stipulated conditions are met with regard to required documentation, vaccination and microchipping.
+Generally, pets must be accompanying a passenger on board.
+Pets must also have the relevant pet passport as identification and be accompanied by a health certificate from an authorised vet.